Amicht/Netflicht/readme.md

 ### Description:

-An end-to-end Netflix mock web app, using MERN as a development enviroment.
+An end-to-end Netflix-clone web app, using MERN as the development framework.

 ### About The Project: